-Even those who have been fans of eBay and didn't mind being on the mailing list in the past can find themselves deciding it's about time to clean their inboxes up by unsubscribing from all of the eBay emails.
+Even those who didn't mind being on the mailing list in the past can find themselves wanting to clean up their inboxes by unsubscribing from all of the eBay emails.
 Below are ways users can get eBay to stop sending them emails.

 You can remove your email address off of the eBay mailing list by taking the following steps, depending on which types of emails you're receiving.

-If the messages you'd no longer like to see show items or messages from one particular seller or a group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
-This usually happens because you've purchased something from them in the past and opted back then to receive emails from them.
+If the messages you'd no longer like to receive show items or messages from one particular seller or group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
+This usually happens because you've purchased something from them in the past and opted to receive emails from them.

-To access your saved sellers list where you can unsubscribe, sign into eBay by visiting eBay.com and clicking the " sign in" link near the top-center of the page.
+To access your saved sellers list where you can unsubscribe, sign into eBay by visiting eBay.com and clicking the sign-in link near the top-left of the page.
 From your "My eBay" page, click on the Account tab on the top of the page.